Akuli/potti/README.md

 The author of pbot maintains it occasionally, but has left IRC and doesn't want anything to do with IRC.
 He also refused to apply an open-source license when I asked.

-So there's two reasons why this project exists:
+So there's several reasons why I wanted to create this project:
 - I like being able to change the bot whenever and however I want, especially when it stops working for whatever reason.
 - I want to use open-source software when it is reasonably possible.
+- `pbot` broke randomly (again) a few days ago.

 This project works completely differently than pbot, and has nothing copied from pbot.
 I haven't looked at pbot's source code in years,